-As of June 30, 2014, the Company is involved in certain legal matters against third parties related to the unauthorized transactions as previously reported and the termination of a vendor contract.
-A description of these legal matters is included at Note 21 of the Notes to Consolidated Financial Statements included herein, which description is incorporated herein by reference.
+As of June 30, 2016, the Company is involved in a legal matter against a third party related to the unauthorized transactions as previously reported.
+A description of this legal matter is included at Note 18 of the Notes to Consolidated Financial Statements included herein, which description is incorporated herein by reference.